-C Mail Handler Assistant Employees (MHAs)
+B Mail Handler Assistant Employees (MHAs)

-1. The Mail Handler Assistant (MHA) employee work force shall be comprised of noncareer bargaining unit employ-
+1. The Mail Handler Assistant (MHA) employee work force shall be comprised of noncareer bargaining unit employees.

-2. During the course of a service week, in postal installations with less than 200 man years of employment, the Employer will make every effort to ensure that qualified and available part-time flexible employees, if there are any in the installation, are utilized at the straight-time rate prior to assigning such work to MHAs and/or casuals, provided that the reporting guarantee for MHAs is met.
-This sentence also shall apply to larger installations during the limited period in which they continue to employ part-time flexible employees.
+2. During the course of a service week, in postal installations with less than 200 man years of employment, the Employer will make every effort to ensure that qualified and available parttime flexible employees, if there are any in the installation, are utilized at the straight-time rate prior to assigning such work to MHAs, provided that the reporting guarantee for MHAs is met.
+This sentence also shall apply to larger installations during the Article 7.2 limited period in which they continue to employ part-time flexible employees.

-3. The total number of MHAs within a district will not exceed 18.5% of the total number of career mail handlers in that district, but not more than 23.5% in any installation.
+The total number of MHAs within an installation will 3. not exceed 24.5% of the total number of career mail handlers in the installation, except during the two (2) accounting periods per fiscal year identified as set forth below.
+The Employer shall notify the Union, at the national level and at the appropriate installation, of which two (2) accounting periods in each fiscal year during which it may exceed the 24.5% limitation in that installation; such notice will be provided at least six (6) months in advance of the beginning date of the affected accounting period(s).
 The Employer will provide the Union at the National level with an accounting period report listing the number of MHAs at each installation and in each district.
 This report will be provided within fourteen (14) days of the close of the accounting period.
-In the event that the Employer exceeds the 18.5% limitation by district, or the 23.5% limitation by installation, a remedy, if any, will be determined by the individual facts and on a case-by-case basis.
+In the event that the Employer exceeds the 24.5% limitation by installation, a remedy, if any, will be determined by the individual facts and on a case-by-case basis.